Treating PCOS with Nutrition: Why Addressing Gut Health is Key

 If you have been given a PCOS diagnosis and have been advised to seek infertility treatments, know that you have other options.
 PCOS treatment does not involve petri dishes, hormone shots, egg extraction, etc..

-PCOS IS NOT AN INFERTILITY CONDITION - IT IS A GUT ISSUE.
+PCOS IS NOT AN OVARIAN CONDITION - IT IS A GUT ISSUE.

-And whether or not you are trying to conceive, are done having kids, don't want kids - if you are a female-bodied person, then you, or someone you know, will probably encounter it at some point.
+Whether or not you are trying to get pregnant, are done having kids, or don't want kids - if you are a female-bodied person, then you, or someone you know, will probably encounter PCOS symptoms at some point.

 Before we really dig in, I want to briefly share my story as it relates to PCOS.

 I was a "late bloomer" (first red flag), did not get my first period until I was 16 or 17.
-They were irregular from the start.
+They were irregular from the start and for decades after.

-Add to that, I was pretty ignorant to how my body was supposed to function, anyways, due to my parents' beliefs in regards to teaching/talking about sex and reproductive health.
+Add to that, I was pretty ignorant of how my body was supposed to function, due to my parents' religious beliefs and consequently a severe disconnection from my body’s needs.

 (Um, side note: Can we PLEASE normalize talking to kids about their bodies?!)

-Cystic acne from my teen years and many years into adulthood, have always had excess belly and hip fat, difficulty losing weight, symptoms of low blood sugar, the works.
+Cystic acne from my teen years and many years into adulthood, I have always had excess belly and hip fat (commonly known as PCOS belly), difficulty losing weight, symptoms of low blood sugar, the works.

-When I was 18 and my periods had not regulated, I got my first gynecological exam.
-I was given a prescription for 'the pill.' and was told that would regulate my cycle (and it did).
+When I was 18 (ca. 2000) and my periods had still not regulated, I got my first gynecological exam.
+I was given a prescription for 'the pill' and was told that it would regulate my cycle (and it did).

 We left that appointment with broken hearts, as that kind of money was truly foreign to us at the time.

-The short story is, we never did have children (and are now very happy with our "choice" and lifestyle without children).
-We tried for many years before finally deciding to intentionally NOT have children a few years ago.
+The short story is, we never did have children (and are now very happy with our lifestyle without children).
+We tried for many years before finally making a very intentional decision to NOT have children.

 PCOS occurs when there is an imbalance of hormones.
 Period.